jimratliff/GenoMac-system/README.md

     - implement generic user-scoped settings
     - configure 1Password for authentication with GitHub

-## Overview of the GenoMac-system step
+## Overview of the role of the GenoMac-system repository
 ### Context
 This GenoMac-system repository is the first stop in Project GenoMac to setup any of several Macs, each of which has several users.